Trauma Surgical Critical Care Fellowship

 Requirement for application to our fellowship include completion of at least three clinical years of an ACGME-accredited graduate medical education program in general surgery or approved training field.
 Because of the maturity and operative expertise required to take full advantage of our program we usually do not consider applicants from outside the general surgical discipline or those who have not completed all five years of general surgical training.

 To apply to our program, please apply through SAFAS.
-We are currently accepting applications for the 2018-2019 fellowship year.
-We will begin reviewing applications in January and then on a rolling basis through July 2017.
+We accept and review applications for each upcoming fellowship year in January and then on a rolling basis through July of each year.
 We review your application when complete including letters of recommendation.
 At this time we anticipate we will be performing interviews on Tuesdays from March through August.
 We will give you a specific list of dates if you are accepted for interview.
 The interview dates are assigned on a first-come, first-serve basis.
 We encourage you to apply early.
 We participate in the NRMP Match and we expect applicants to participate with the NRMP.
 Further information about the match process can be found on the NRMP website.
 Please note we do not offer an ACS fellowship at this time.
 Additionally we are a distinct program from that at Rutgers-Robert Wood Johnson Medical School.

 For inquiries about our program or to follow up on your application, please email or call us at: